Man's Best Friend

-There is no national accreditation for service dog trainers.
+There is no national certification or National Occupation Classification (NOC) for service dog trainers.
 Some people are self-selecting and training dogs on their own and using doctor's notes to gain public access with their dogs.It is important to note that there are no national or international standards for the credentialing of service dog trainers.

 Obtaining and working with a service dog is a big responsibility.
 The dog must be cared for and training is ongoing - both of which require a commitment not to be taken lightly.Individuals and sometimes family members may need to educate the public when public access is challenged.
 If you, or someone you know, lacks the necessary funds to care for your/their service/guide dog, refer to the FAQ's for possible assistance.